carljparker/data-512-final/code/README.md

 # API Key #

-You will need a Bing API key from the following URL:
+You will need to obtain a Bing API key from the following URL:

 >  <https://www.bingmapsportal.com/Application>